FairwindsOps/insights-docs/docs/technical-details/reports/aws-costs.md

 # AWS Costs
-The AWS Costs reports syncs your AWS billing data to Insights, so Insights can know precisely what you're spending on nodes, and use that information to infer accurate workload costs.
+The AWS Costs report syncs your AWS billing data to Insights so it can know precisely what you're spending on nodes and use that information to infer accurate workload costs.

-This requires some setup on your end:
+This requires some setup:
 * Ensure nodes for different clusters are tagged in a consistent way
-    * E.g. nodes in your staging cluster have tag `cluster=staging`, and your production cluster nodes have `cluster=prod`
+    * E.g. nodes in your staging cluster have tag `cluster=staging` and your production cluster nodes have `cluster=prod`
 * Create an S3 bucket where billing data can be stored
 * Create an Athena database for querying the S3 data
 * Create a Glue crawler to populate the data